Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 The Act to increase the number of zero-emission motor vehicles in Québec in order to reduce greenhouse gas and other pollutant emissions was unanimously adopted by the National Assembly on October 26, 2016.

-The Regulatory Impact Analysis (French, PDF, 1.4 MB)This hyperlink will open in a new window. is also available.
+The Regulatory Impact Analysis (French, PDF, 1.4 MB)This hyperlink will open in a new window. done during the strengthening of the regulations, in 2023, is also available.

 Return to the top